bellasophiia/get_next_line/README.md

-my solution to the 42 project get_next_line
+my approach to the 42 project get_next_line